— 11 min read

 Daniel Kavanagh

-Procore
+Procore Technologies

 Improved quality and consistency

 The factory environment, in which many MMC processes take place, also benefits quality and consistency.
-The factory setting reduces the likelihood of accidents or negative effects of bad weather.
+It reduces the likelihood of accidents or negative effects of bad weather.
 The precision engineering and advanced technology, such as automation used to construct components, enables a level of standardisation that is not easy to maintain with traditional methods.
 There is also extensive quality assurance that helps ensure that all components are up to standard before they leave the fabrication environment.

 The quality assurance from MMC is unparalleled.
 Prefabrication in controlled factory settings ensures consistent high quality, free from the unpredictability of on-site construction.